-This theory comes from Facebook user Philip Johnson.
+This theory comes from Redditor /u/PHILJ27:

 One night at the Wayne mansion long ago, Martha goes to Thomas' study to tell him it's time for bed and for them to go upstairs.
 He declines and continues to work, as usual.
 Frustrated, Martha then goes into the liquor cabinet and begins to drink.
-She goes to her room closes the door then begins crying.
+She goes to her room, closes the door, then begins crying.
 Alfred hears Martha sobbing.
 Martha begins to tell Alfred she's tired of feeling neglected.
 Alfred calms her down, and they both begin to drink.
 One thing leads to another...
 Alfred wakes up sometime shortly after and returns to his quarters, neither of them tell Thomas to preserve the relationship and the Wayne family name.

 10 weeks pass and Martha wakes up feeling sick.
 She goes to the doctor and finds out she is pregnant.
-Still in shock, she tells neither Alfred nor Thomas that the Alfred is the father.
+Still in shock, she tells neither Alfred nor Thomas that Alfred is the father.
 Thomas and Martha agree that they are not ready to be parents and give the baby boy up for adoption.

 The guilt of what she has done plagues Martha.
 She writes a letter to Alfred explaining everything - that it was Alfred's child she was pregnant with, and how she regrets abandoning him, but she decides not to give him the letter.
 The child that was given up for adoption has been growing up and living in orphan homes.
 He causes trouble and displays early signs of psychopathy.
 No family wants him and he is tormented by the other children.
-Eventually he goes mad.
+Eventually, he goes mad.

 Years later, Bruce Wayne is born.
 Alfred is cleaning and stumbles upon a letter addressed to no one.
-He opens the letter begins to read.
+He opens the letter and begins to read.
 Alfred is furious and resents Martha for lying to him, and for giving up their child whom he would have loved.
 Alfred's resentment builds, and one night, he decides to follow a Wayne family outing in secret.
-After the show, they cut down an alleyway and are shot by an unseen figure guised as a robber.
+After the show, they cut down an alleyway and are shot by an unseen figure disguised as a robber.